borealbirds/ring-of-fire/docs/species/YEWA/index.md

 subtitle: Setophaga petechia
 ---

-The population size of Yellow Warbler (Paruline jaune) in the Ring of Fire region was 6.834 (5.836, 7.747) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Yellow Warbler (<div>Paruline jaune</div>) in the Ring of Fire region was 6.834 (5.836, 7.747) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps